russell-n/theape/ape/plugins/tests/subconfiguration_features/steps/subconfigurationfeature.rst

     op2 = 5
     """.splitlines()

-    @given("a BaseConfiguration config with no options not in the configspec") def no_extra_options(context):
+    @given("a SubConfiguration config with no options not in the configspec") def no_extra_options(context):
         context.logger = MagicMock()
         context.logger.warning = MagicMock()